 [Ed: Ash Genete is the newest addition to Spiralytics' Content Marketing Team.
 He manages the content strategy of some of our clients and then runs to his postgraduate classes after work amidst crazy Manila traffic.
 We honestly don't know how he does it. #mysteriesoflife.
 Say hello to Ash!]

 If readers were hungry customers, our duty as content marketers would be to serve what satiates their cravings.
 Offer them with content-rich posts if the appetite for information is huge.
 But if the craving is not much, feed them with something light and easy to digest.
-The bottomline is if you want to reach more customers, widen your menu.
+The bottomline is if you want to reach more customers, widen your business blogging menu.
 This is why every content marketer should know about snackable content and big content.

 Some would say that big content performs better than the small ones.
 Others would disagree.
 But to pit snackable content and big content against each other is ridiculous.
 Each serves its purpose.
 So the question is not which of the two is better.
 It is how and when to make both work for you.
 Here’s a short read to know how both content types can beef up your strategy.

 Big content is what you concoct when 300 - 500 words are not enough to feed Joe’s brain because of his insatiable hunger for new and specialized knowledge.
 It’s your Ultimate Guide to Information Overload or lengthy infographics that tease the brain cells.
 It appeals to those who have the luxury of time to read and learn from you, which also gives you higher engagement.
 Therefore, it works if thought leadership is what you have in mind.
 And because they’re heavy on information and sometimes on graphics too, big content is like Ed Sheeran’s description of his honey’s soul – it’s evergreen.

 Also, big content may help you achieve better page ranking.
 The Sales Lion founder Marcus Sheridan explained this: